 Hereditary tells the story of a family torn apart by grief by way of a string of successive tragedies.
 Matriarch, Annie (Toni Collette of The Sixth Sense) is processing through the loss of her mother when she and her family are rocked by yet another profound and unspeakable loss.

-All of the performances in Hereditary are top notch.
 Gabrielle Byrne (End of Days) plays slightly against type in his turn as Annie’s husband, Steve.
-Steve is a somewhat disheveled looking, bookish type.
+Steve is a somewhat disheveled looking, bookish sort.
 But, in spite of portraying a character that is a little different than we’re used to seeing the actor play, Byrne’s performance is more than believable.
 He easily steps into the role of stoic, long suffering spouse and keeps things grounded when all hell breaks loose.

 Alex Wolff (Jumanji: Welcome to the Jungle) and newcomer Milly Shapiro both turn in superb performances as Annie and Steve’s children.
 Both successfully (and seemingly effortlessly) convey the effects their mother’s frequent instability has had on their lives over the years.

 Grief is a major theme throughout Hereditary.
 And as someone who is still processing through the loss of a spouse two years ago, this film hit really close to home.
-It was so intense at times that I had to stop watching and come back to it.
-Toni Collette truly embodies what profound loss looks and feels like in this film.
+It was so intense at times that I really appreciated the ability to stop watching and come back to it.
+Toni Collette (seemingly) effortlessly embodies what loss looks and feels like in this film.

 Many of the atrocities and different forms of evil that the family in Hereditary encounter work very well as a metaphor for grief and effectively demonstrate the way it can tear a family apart if not dealt with in a constructive manner.